Rimcat-JA/SkyrimTalker/README.md

 # SkyrimTalker
-a debug tool for CHIM
+Overlay tool that displays LLM-generated NPC dialogue in real time from logs when in-game rendering fails (Skyrim CHIM integration).